The HKBU Citywide English Poetry Competition 2022

 - The University of Hong Kong (HKU)

 Prizes include $3,000 HKD for 1st place; $2,000 HKD for 2nd place; $1,000 HKD for 3rd place; and up to six highly recommended poems ($500 HKD each).
-The submission period runs from 14 February 2022 to 30 April 2022, and the finalists will be announced in May 2022.
-There will be an Award Ceremony in May or June 2022 to celebrate the winning poets and their poems.
-Additionally, all selected poems and accompanying audio files will be published in Cha: An Asian Literature Journal as a special feature within 2022.
+The submission period runs from 14 February 2022 to 30 April 2022, and the finalists will be announced in late July 2022.
+All selected poems and accompanying audio files will be published in Cha: An Asian Literature Journal as a special feature within 2022.

 There is no fee to submit a poem, and all submissions will be read anonymously by the judges.
 Please note there is no theme for this poetry competition.
 You are welcome to write a poem on any topic, but the poem must not have been published previously, either online or in print.